zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

 ### Router

-The router is currently being defined, will add details once specifications are defined.
+The [HTTP Router definition](../../architecture/design-documents/cells/topology_service.md) and the [SSH Router definition](../../architecture/design-documents/cells/ssh_routing_service.md).
 It will gain coverage by the [Single Cell](#single-cell) testing, since it will be run through the Router.
-However there will need to be additional tests written to verify Router functionality (i.e. that a request gets routed to the correct cell).
+The [Multiple Cells](#multiple-cells) testing will also cover the RouterHowever there will need to be additional tests written to verify Router functionality (i.e. that a request gets routed to the correct cell).
 How much of that testing needs to be done at the Unit/Integration/E2E level will be determined.
+Router level tests will also be covered in the [Multiple Cells tests](#multiple-cells).

-### QA Cell
+### Topology Service

+The [Topology Service Blueprint definition](../../architecture/design-documents/cells/topology_service.md).
+It will gain coverage by the [Single Cell](#single-cell) testing, since logging in from the outside will exercise the Topology Service.
+If we need further E2E tests specifically on the Topology Service (via API?) needs to be determined.

-### Experiment Cell
+### Pre-QA Cell

-As part of migrating to Cells architecture, there will be an Experiment Cell to enable testing.
-We are [discussing how to use it](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/issues/2363).
-As we are rolling out Cells 1.0, the Experiment Cell will be used to test out and support implementing the features needed to support the Cells.
-Long term it will be an environment we can run Cells specific tests against as part of the deployment process.
-It will be deployed to as part of Ring 0.
+The [Pre-QA Cell](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1293) is being used for deployment testing purposes and may make use of the E2E test suite as part of deployment testing, but as a verification that the deployment was successful rather than as a feature/functionality test.
+It is deployed in Ring 0.

 ## Performance Testing